Barista Express $700 vs Gaggia $449 vs Silvia $995 2026

 Shot Quality and Espresso Performance

-The one caveat: the built-in grinder isn't going to compete with a dedicated $150 grinder from Baratza or Wilfa.
+The one caveat: the built-in grinder isn't going to compete with a dedicated $150 grinder from Baratza on Amazon or Wilfa on Amazon.
 The micro-dosing helps, but you're grinding with less consistent particle size than a standalone burr grinder at similar price.
-For someone committed to espresso, the grinder becomes a bottleneck around month 6–8.
-For casual users, it's transparent—they'll never notice.
+For someone committed to espresso, the grinder becomes a bottleneck around month 6, 8.
+For casual users, it's transparent, they'll never notice.

 Steam Wand Performance